Terra

 Writing sources

-• Create a folder named after the package name.
+2. Create a folder named after the package name, for example:

-• A Pantheon DE package goes into anda/desktops/elementary/.
+• A Pantheon DE package would go in anda/desktops/elementary/.

-• note: font packages in Fedora repos should end with -fonts, i.e. the folder name is lovelyfonttype but your spec file should be lovelyfonttype-fonts.spec
+• Note that font packages in Fedora repos should end with -fonts, e.g. the folder name is lovelyfonttype but the spec file should be lovelyfonttype-fonts.spec.

 • The name of the folder name actually is just for identifications for Terra package maintainers.
 What matters is that the spec file name must match with the package name defined in the spec file later.
 This is a Fedora mock limitation.